Mako864/SQLCipherTool/README.md

   -  Plaintext header size is 0

 ## Contributing
-This code was wholly written by me, but fully translated from Python.
+This code was wholly written by me (Mako864), but fully translated from Python.
 An enormous thank you to [@bssthu](https://github.com/bssthu), who wrote [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher).
 I have based my code largely off of this repository, with some modifications for it to be compatible with C#.

+The encryption library was added by KaryonixX, which is based on the SQLitePCL library and adds the compatibility to encrypt SQLite databases using the SQLCipher3 standard.